Bonus Claims

 Discretionary bonus

-The best employment lawyers recognise that bonuses can cause disputes between an employee and employer because it is common for bonuses to be given on the basis of the manager’s discretion.
+The best bonus dispute lawyers recognise that bonuses can cause disputes between an employee and employer because it is common for bonuses to be given on the basis of the manager’s discretion.
 There can be disputes over who gets a bonus and how much is the bonus.
 A promised bonus can also change because of changed circumstances a business faces since the promise was made.

 Although, employers have discretion, it is often the case that there is a criteria or, a formula, that the employee must satisfy before being considered for the bonus.
 Employment tribunals dealing with bonus disputes have judged that discretion has to be based on reasonable grounds and subject to good faith.
 Under employment law an employer would be expected to distribute a bonus if the employee meets the bonus criteria.
 An employer would have to justify the basis for refusing a bonus.
 It is not lawful for a refusal to be based on a personal dislike.